Valley National Bancorp (VLY) Stock: Evaluating the Market Performance

 VLY) stock’s latest price update

-Valley National Bancorp (NASDAQ: VLY) has experienced a decline in its stock price by -1.92 compared to its previous closing price of 8.32.
-However, the company has seen a fall of -0.61% in its stock price over the last five trading days.
+The stock price of Valley National Bancorp (NASDAQ: VLY) has jumped by 1.46 compared to previous close of 7.51.
+Despite this, the company has seen a fall of -8.41% in its stock price over the last five trading days.

 VLY’s Market Performance

-Valley National Bancorp (VLY) has experienced a -0.61% fall in stock performance for the past week, with a 7.65% rise in the past month, and a -14.91% drop in the past quarter.
-The volatility ratio for the week is 4.32%, and the volatility levels for the past 30 days are at 5.01% for VLY.
-The simple moving average for the past 20 days is 2.33% for VLY’s stock, with a -22.45% simple moving average for the past 200 days.
+Valley National Bancorp (VLY) has seen a -8.41% fall in stock performance for the week, with a -0.13% decline in the past month and a -18.24% plunge in the past quarter.
+The volatility ratio for the week is 3.20%, and the volatility levels for the past 30 days are at 4.46% for VLY.
+The simple moving average for the last 20 days is -5.12% for VLY’s stock, with a simple moving average of -27.07% for the last 200 days.

 Analysts’ Opinion of VLY